col-in-coding/Tensorrt-CV/README.md

 # Tensorrt Plugin
 Current Repo is based on Tensorrt OSS, which consists of plugin, parsers and samples.
-Parsers and samples are removed in this repo, and plugins are going to build in seperated shared libraries.
+Parsers and samples are removed in this repo, and plugins are going to be build in seperated shared libraries.

 # Build the plugins